Stuart Pearson (boxer)

 Stuart Charles Pearson (1934–2015), was a male boxer who competed for England.

-Boxing career
+Biography

-He represented England and won a silver medal in the -71 Kg division at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+Pearson represented the England team during the the boxing tournament at the 1958 British Empire and Commonwealth Games in Cardiff, Wales and won a silver medal in the -71 Kg division.

 Pearson won the 1958 and 1959 Amateur Boxing Association British light-middleweight title, when boxing out of the Doncaster Plant Works ABC.